San Jose del Pacifico Grand Dirt Tour, Oaxaca

 The return loop is a more wild and unblemished affair.
 After coursing through the lush forests that surround the popular, highway-side settlement of San José del Pacífico, the route hurdles a remote mountain high pass that’s close to 3,000 metres in elevation.
 The descent down the other side is a long and thrilling one, eventually breaking out across a hot, dusty plain that’s home to vast patches of agave plantations.
 Those who enjoy an evening tipple will be especially pleased to know that Oaxaca is famed for its mezcal, best served from a small, travel-friendly (and reassuringly lightweight) jícara, a cup fashioned from the gourd of the calabash tree.

 Dropping down to a balmy 900 metres in altitude, sweaty brows are to be expected, as is the sight of banana and papaya trees, which grow in abundance at this elevation.
 Tracing the shores of the languid Río Quiechapa, the San José del Pacífico GDT climbs back into the cooler climbs of the mountains once more, striking deep into a land of giant groves of prickly pear and characterfully bearded columni cacti.
 The route continues it northwards roll, before connecting with the Mitla Valley for the final, relatively flat stint home to Oaxaca and its enticingly edible rewards.
-Initially, these come by way of Tule and its refreshing nieves, from where a convenient bike path beelines straight into the city.
-Just be sure to pause to inspect a particularly impressive Montezuma Cypress specimen that has resided there for over two thousand years – you’ll be in good company too, as the revered Prussian botanist and explorer Alexander von Humboldt did exactly the same in 1802.
+Initially, these come by way of Santa María del Tule and its refreshing nieves, from where a convenient bike path beelines straight into the city.
+Just be sure to pause to inspect a particularly impressive Montezuma Cypress specimen that has resided there for over two thousand years, after which the settlement is named.
+You’ll be in good company too, as the revered Prussian botanist and explorer Alexander von Humboldt did exactly the same in 1802.
 At 14 metres wide and 42 metres in circumference, it’s claimed the tree is the stoutest tree in the world.

 Tule aside, we’ve barely even touched on the state’s remarkable biodiversity, which draws biologists from the world over.
 There’s no better way to prime yourself for a visit than by reading the entertaining Oaxaca Journal by Dr Oliver Sacks – the acclaimed neurologist, writer, and fern enthusiast.
 In fact, a local fern is even named after him.
 Keen-eyed bikepackers may well spot a wide variety of plants throughout the route, many of which are endemic to this area.
 We’ve included a few examples below and captioned names within the photoset should you wish to partake in this Oaxacan botanical treasure hunt.
 How’s that for experiential learning!